 Julio Bermudez, The Catholic University of America

-Deconstructing the Spiritual Experience of Architecture
+Deconstructing the Effects of Spiritual Architecture

 What if having a spiritual experience is as easy as opening a door?
-What if neuroscience can help us better understand architecture as a gateway to God?
+What if neuroscience can help us better understand spiritual architecture as a gateway to God?
 What if religions knew the power of their architecture?

 Grant Title